Savitribai Phule: Personal life

 Savitribai and Jyotirao had no children of their own.
 It is said that they adopted Yashawantrao, who was the son of a Brahmin widow.
 However, there is no primary evidence currently available to support this.
-It is said that when Yashwant was ready for marriage, it was difficult to find a suitable partner because he was born to a widow.
-Hence, Savitribai is believed to have arranged his marriage to the daughter of Dynoba Sasane, a worker in her organization, in February 1889.
+Savitribai is believed to have arranged his marriage to the daughter of Dynoba Sasane, a worker in her organization, in February 1889.

 Death

-Savitribai and her adopted son Yashwant, opened a clinic to treat those affected by the worldwide Third Pandemic of the bubonic plague when it appeared in the area around Nalasopara in 1897.
+Savitribai and her adopted son Yashwant opened a clinic to treat those affected by the global Third Pandemic of the bubonic plague when it appeared in the areas around Nalasopara in 1897.
 The clinic was established on the southern outskirts of Pune, in an area free of infection.
-Savitribai died a heroic death trying to save the son of Pandurang Babaji Gaekwad.
-Upon learning that Babaji Gaekwad's son had contracted the plague in the Mahar settlement outside of Mundhwa, Savitribai Phule rushed to his side and carried him on her back to the hospital.
-In the process, Savitribai Phule caught the plague and died at 9:00 pm on 10 March 1897.
+Savitribai died after contracting the plague when tending to the son of Pandurang Babaji Gaekwad.
+Upon learning that he had contracted the plague in the Mahar settlement outside of Mundhwa, Savitribai Phule personally took him to the hospital.
+Savitribai Phule died at 9pm on 10 March 1897.

-Poetry and other work
+Notable works

 Savitribai Phule was also an author and poet.
 She published Kavya Phule in 1854 and Bavan Kashi Subodh Ratnakar in 1892, and also a poem entitled "Go, Get Education" in which she encouraged those who are oppressed to free themselves by obtaining an education.

+Activism

 As a result of her experience and work, she became an ardent feminist.
 She established the Mahila Seva Mandal to raise awareness for issues concerning women's rights.
 Savitribai also called for a gathering place for women that was free of caste discrimination or differentiation of any kind.
 Symbolic of this was that all the women that attended were to sit on the same mat.
 She was also an anti-infanticide activist.
 She opened a women's shelter called the Home for the Prevention of Infanticide, where Brahmin widows could safely deliver their children and leave them there to be adopted if they so desired.
 She also campaigned against child marriage and was an advocate of widow remarriage.

 In a letter to her husband Jyotirao, Savitribai told the story about a boy about to be lynched by his fellow villagers for having relations with a woman of lower caste when Savitribai intervened.
 She wrote, "I came to know about their murderous plan.
 I rushed to the spot and scared them away, pointing out the grave consequences of killing the lovers under British law.
 They changed their mind after listening to me".

+Savitribai Phule, in addition to her pioneering role as a teacher and champion of girls' education, also founded the "Mahila Seva Mandal" and the "Balhatya Pratibandhak Griha" to support women's rights, widows and the victims of sexual violence.